Meet Sean Tarwater

 Sean stayed in Kansas City for college and graduated from UMKC Block School of Business with a Master’s Degree in Business.
 While there, he served as an officer in Lambda Chi Alpha Fraternity where he was Social Chairman and helped to improve the fraternity’s reputation and relationship within the community through philanthropic events.
 Sean’s higher education has prepared him well for his business and volunteer life.

-mst1Sean and his wife, Lexie, live in River Ridge Farms with four sons, ages 20, 17, 15, and 12.
-Together, they work hard to raise the children with the same values they were raised.
+mst1Sean Tarwater and his wife, Lexie, live in River Ridge Farms with four sons, ages 26, 23, 22, and 18.
+Together, they worked hard to raise the children with the same values they were raised.
 They have always been involved with the children’s activities and schools.
-In addition to the Finance Council he served on, Sean can be found volunteering at school every chance he gets.
-He and Lexie never miss parent teacher conferences and are very involved in the children’s education.
-Sean attends school masses regularly, not only to pray with his sons, but also to provide a good example for them, as his parents did for him.
-Sean has coached his son’s football teams for eight years.
-The Tarwater family is proud to say their oldest son graduated from Blue Valley High School and is now going to KU as a Sophomore.
-They have two son’s that are attending Rockhurst High School and their youngest son attends St. Michael the Archangel Catholic School.
+The boys attended St. Michael the Archangel Catholic School.
+In addition serving on the Finance Council, Sean volunteered at school every chance he had.
+He and Lexie never missed parent teacher conferences and were very involved in the children’s education.
+Sean attended school masses regularly, not only to pray with his sons, but also to provide a good example for them, as his parents did for him.
+Sean coached his sons’ football teams for eight years.
+The Tarwater family is proud to say their oldest son graduated from Blue Valley High School and attended The University of Kansas.
+The other three graduated from Rockhurst High School and now attend Kansas State University.

-mst2Sean has used his finance background to become a successful small business man and developed small businesses.
-He volunteers at his church and school, St. Michael the Archangel, in Overland Park, Kansas.
-Sean was on the Finance Council for three years and was elected Chairman for his final year.
+mst2Sean Tarwater has used his finance background to become a successful small business man and developed small businesses.
+He was on the Finance Council at St. Michael the Archangel Catholic School and Church for three years, and was elected Chairman for his final year.
 The Finance Council is the budgeting and finance arm of the church and school.
 It is charged with overseeing the revenue stream and creating a balanced budget each year.
 While on this council, Sean worked hard to see that education came first, while trying to ensure adequate funds for the construction of a new church.
 Under Sean’s watch, the school was completely funded while the ground breaking ceremony and construction of the church was on time.
 Sean’s experience on this council taught him the finances behind running a school and he knows what it takes to make schools successful.
-He will use his experience to ensure schools are funded properly and will help the school districts allocate the funds properly
+He uses his experience to ensure schools are funded properly and he helps the school districts focus on getting more funds into the classroom, where it counts the most.

 Sean Tarwater was the President of his HOA in River Ridge Farms for 5 years.
 Throughout those years, the HOA was able to build up a large contingency fund for future projects or devastating losses.
 He was able to accomplish this, not by raising dues, but through offering transparency in the actions of the board and allowing input and feedback from all the residents.
 Under his leadership, he required a bid process for any work hired out and a committee vote before awarding any contracts, continuing to promote transparency throughout the process.
 By implementing these practices, he was able to guarantee that the best choice was made for the neighborhood.
 This brought the community together and provided a level of trust that the association was doing the right thing for the neighborhood and not just for those on the board.
 Sean brought this level of transparency with him to Topeka!

 mst3Being a proud Irish Catholic, Sean loves a parade!
-Each year Sean coordinates float building for the area St. Patrick’s Day parades at his home.
-This float build brings the neighborhood together and forms life-long memories for adults and children alike.
-This activity facilitates friendships and promotes strong community togetherness.
-You may have seen the River Ridge Farms float in the Martin City or Brookside Parades.
+Each year Sean coordinated float building for the area St. Patrick’s Day parades at his home.
+This float build brought the neighborhood together and formed life-long memories for adults and children alike.
+This activity facilitated friendships and promoted strong community togetherness.
+You may have seen the River Ridge Farms float in the Martin City, Brookside, and the Kansas City Parades.